 If you have to report information that you don't want released, mark the message confidential, which will be a "flag" in the processing of a formal FOI request, or better still phone the individual to pass on the information.
-Confidential notes may be released if they do not fall into one of the exemptions of the FOI ActMFIPPA.
+Confidential notes may be released if they do not fall into one of the exemptions of MFIPPA.

-Filing of E-mailEmail Messages
+Filing of Email Messages